namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 7/16/24
+- 2689 should be done - waiting to test once GETS is working
+- Will be working on 2446 for the PlayWright tests

 ### 7/15/24
+- Worked on the release
+- Worked on 2689 for the dynamic validation messaging
-- Trying to do the release process
+- Also worked on creating a new document for our release process
-- Then will get back to the PlayWright tests - 2446
+- And went through our frontend dependencies to figure out which licensing we're using - MIT and Apache

 ### 7/12/24
 - Worked on last bit of 2657 with Patrick